Alex-Chenet/Excel_Project_Data_Jobs/Project_2-Analysis/README.md

 As a data enthusiast and current job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
 Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
 By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and Excel.

-While my screenshots and analysis are mostly for Business and Data Analysts jobs as those are what I am currently looking for, with the power of excel and slicers this project can easly be costomized for one or more of the other jobs in my project.
+While my screenshots and analysis are mostly for Business and Data Analysts jobs as those are what I am currently looking for, with the power of excel and slicers this project can easily be customized for one or more of the other jobs in my project.